-The 6D LST (subsection 4.1) is UV complete but without gravity, which is not important here anyhow.
-The supersymmetric gravity (SUGRA) (subsection 4.2) is not UV complete with matter [11, 12].
+The framework of section 2 is little string theory (the name was given in [12]).
+It is obtained as an effective theory of parallel and overlapping NS 5-branes with 16 supercharges in the limit when gravity decouples in type IIA or type IIB string theory.
+The 6D LST (subsection 4.1) is UV complete.
+The supersymmetric gravity (SUGRA) (subsection 4.2) is not UV complete with matter [13, 14].
 Using holographic duality we can introduce approximate gravity to LST (in subsection 4.3).